 American Family Insurance is having a “Share Your Recipe” sweepstakes for 6 weeks with a weekly prize is a $100 Williams-Sonoma gift card plus a grand prize of a $500 Williams-Sonoma gift card.
 For details visit: https://contests.amfam.com/familydinnertable/

 - Preheat oven to 400F degrees.
 Spray a baking dish with cooking spray and set aside.

 - Place chicken in prepared baking dish (I typically cut the chicken into 4-6 oz portions)

 - Pour barbecue sauce over chicken, making sure it gets well covered.

-- Cover baking dish with lid or foil and bake for 30 to 35 minutes, or until chicken is thoroughly cooked.
+- Cover baking dish with lid or foil and bake for 1 hour, or until chicken is thoroughly cooked.
 Serve with additional barbecue sauce for dipping, if desired.